 In this unit, you'll cover:

-- USA Section 403: The Administrator's authority to require filing of sales and advertising literature
+- The Administrator's filing authority: When the state can require pre-use, concurrent, or post-use filing of sales and advertising literature

-- USA Section 405: Why registration never means "approval" and what you cannot say about it
+- Unlawful representations about registration: Why registration never means "approval" and what you cannot say about it

 - Performance guarantees: The absolute prohibition on guaranteeing against loss